kyk37/final_project/README.md

 ---> https?

 ## -- Basic Requirements --
-- [ ] Landing Page (with list of events, and event title, time, location, type)
+- [X] Landing Page (with list of events, and event title, time, location, type)
 - [ ] Search function to find events using tags/keywords
 - [ ] Users can view eachother's details
 - [X] Registration/login portal.
 - [ ] Registered users can sign up for future events, and view number of registeres users signed up
 - [X] user profile page/settings.
 Show events with preview
 - [ ] Event Manager accounts (tied to specific event organizers) Can publish, edit, cancel events ~see item 6
-- [X] Event manager profile page shows events they are managing ~ see reqs for 7
+- [] Event manager profile page shows events they are managing.
+Can also view the detail page, edit event information, cancel event, and see a list of registered users that joined the event
-- [ ] All past events should be archived, no changes, and signups are allowed to past events
+- [ ] All past events should be archived, no changes and no signups are allowed to past events

 ## -- Tech Reqs --
 - [ ] User friendly web interface